Follow these instructions to learn how to navigate AAM’s filing tool for business and farm publications.

 1. First you will receive an email from AAM that looks like this:

-2. Click on the link for the Publisher Filing Center and reenter your member number, username and password.
+2. Click the link for the Publisher Filing Center and reenter your member number, username and password.

 4. Once you’re in the tool, click on View Data under the Review & Submit section in the left-hand menu.